 We are supporting 180DC in two main areas:

 - Mentoring project teams; and

 - Hosting masterclasses.

 Volunteers from Compass Lexecon are acting as mentors to support 180DC project teams, providing guidance and direction on both the consulting and technical aspects of their case.
 Mentors meet with project teams regularly during the project cycle and review deliverables along the way, acting as a sounding board for the student consultants.

-As part of the pilot, a Compass Lexecon team comprising of Mallika Arora, Josep Peya, and Roshni Nandwani mentored a student team from Durham University on a project for Shared Interest Society, an organization that provides loans and borrowing facilities to farmers and handicraft producers in remote and disadvantaged communities across the world (for instance, in Kenya, Ghana, and Peru).
+As part of the pilot in 2020, a Compass Lexecon team comprising of Mallika Arora, Josep Peya, and Roshni Nandwani mentored a student team from Durham University on a project for Shared Interest Society, an organization that provides loans and borrowing facilities to farmers and handicraft producers in remote and disadvantaged communities across the world (for instance, in Kenya, Ghana, and Peru).
 The objective was to analyze the potential trade-off in managing financial risk across the portfolio while maintaining a high level of social impact and support for more marginalized groups.

 Joanna Hornik, James Forster and Nikki Hui mentored a student team from 180DC’s Copenhagen branch on a project for FirstWave Group, a company that sources, distributes, and retails fish and aquafeed in Africa.
 The objective was to develop a model to measure the company’s social impact.
 The team identified key areas of impact and the mechanisms through which impact is created, using their model to measure the impact generated by the client.
 The final deliverables included a theoretical framework and an impact metrics dashboard.